-One of the biggest updates this month is that IGTV is being tested to become monetised.
-IGTV never gained much popularity since it was first added to the site so it should now begin to gain more traction.
+One of the biggest updates this month is that IGTV is testing monitisation.
+IGTV didn’t initially have much popularity, so it should now begin to gain more traction.
 As influencers can make money from it, they will post more content on there which will bring their large audiences.

 Instagram also launched a new feature that enables users to appeal disabled account decisions, meaning users can add a reason why they think Instagram has made a mistake which will be reviewed in 24 hours.

 Twitter has rolled out an element of it’s ‘conversational threads’ which clearly defines replies from people you know to any given Tweet.
 Your replies will now have a new look which make it easier to engage in conversations with those you know.
 It’s not a massive update but it could spark a lot more conversations!
-As well as this, there is now an option to add new tweets into old tweet threads.
-This will make it far easier to create threads, as rather than having to try and cover everything in a new tweet, users will be able to add on to their previous notes.
-This could be very useful in referring customers to previous support notes and providing updates on previously tweeted about situations.
+There is also now an option to add new tweets into old tweet threads.
+This will make it far easier to create threads, and add on to your previous notes.
+This could be very useful in referring customers to previous support notes and providing updates on previously tweeted situations.

 We’re really excited about this update and you may have already seen it on our Twitter account: Facebook has launched a new app via its new product experimentation team, which is similar to Pinterest.
 It’s called Hobbi and is for collecting images of hobbies and interests and sorting them into boards to track your progress.
 Users will be able to track their progress to see how well they’re developing and can create highlight videos of their efforts to share with others.

 Lastly, Facebook has published new documents on standardised online content regulation.
-Through updating their rules, they can preserve the freedom for people to express their feelings, whilst protecting society from wider harms.
+Through updating their rules, they can preserve the freedom for people to express their feelings, whilst protecting society from wider harm.

 LinkedIn has launched a new ‘featured’ section on the top right of users’ profiles which highlights their key achievements and any relevant links.
-User’s top posts will also be shown in the new section, as well as specific images and documents which will showcase specific aspects and achievements to profile visitors.
+User’s top posts, images, and documents to highlight achievements will also be shown in the new section.
 The option isn’t widely available yet but LinkedIn is in the process of rolling it out to all users.

-Snapchat is trialling a major redesign of the app to simplify its navigation.
+Snapchat is trying out a major redesign of the app to simplify its navigation.
 This would expand the app from three to five clearly separated sections, with a black navigation bar along the bottom of the screen.
-The five sections would include the Snap Map, the chat section, the main camera, the Snap Discover section (this would be renamed as ‘Community’) and the new ‘Discover’ page.
-The current unfriendly user-design is actually a feature of the app, with the various tools being more hidden, so Snapchat users have to share among themselves how to find them.
+The five sections would include the Snap Map, the chat section, the main camera, the Snap Discover section (renamed as ‘Community’) and the new ‘Discover’ page.

 TikTok has provided an option for users to upload content via desktop, meaning it won’t all have to be done via the app.
 This could be useful for many digital marketers who are looking to make use of the new platform, as they can then manage multiple social media platforms from their desktop.